PJWalker/daggerheart/content/Places/Haven.md

 Nowadays, Haven appears as an oasis within a harsh environment, that veers between desert and a tundra with the lilnon cycle, but this was not always the case.

-The area was once as lush as Fanewyck.
+The area was once as lush as Fanewick.
 The Havenites made their e within the remains of [[Shun'Aush - the Granite Ophid|Shun'Aush]], who served as a mighty wall to keep Haven enclosed from the surrounding wilds.
 But as the Havenites carved through the body of Shun’Aush to create their city, the dust, which settled in the surrounding region, created a barren region around it.

 There was a time of prosperity over many centuries.
 But progress is it’s own pressure, and the increased productivity demanded by a growing population brought the ancient stone dust to the surface as farms tilled deeper soil, and mines hacked into hidden stone.